WICG/background-sync/explainer.md

 </html>
 ```
 * `register` registers sync events for whichever SW matches the current document, even if it's not yet active.
 * `id`: The name given to the sync request.
 This name is required to later unregister the request.
-A new request will override an old request with the same id.
+If the id already exists the promise rejects.
 * `minDelayMs`: The suggested number of milliseconds to wait before triggering the first sync event.
 This may be delayed further (for coalescing purposes or to reserve resources) by a UA-determined amount of time.
 Subsequent intervals will be based from the requested initial trigger time.
-* `maxDelayMs`: The suggested maximum number of milliseconds to wait before firing the event.
-Typically, the event will be fired by this deadline even if the other conditions are not met.
+* `maxDelayMs`: The suggested maximum number of milliseconds to wait before firing the event even if the conditions aren't met.
 In some resource constrained settings the maxDelayMs may be delayed further.
 Does not apply to periodic events.
 The default value is 0, which means no max.
 * `minPeriodMs`: A suggestion of the minimum time between sync events.
 A value of 0 (the default) means the event does not repeat.
 This value is a suggestion and may be delayed for a UA-specific period of time in resource constrained environments (e.g., when on battery).
-* `minRequiredNetwork`: One of "network_none", "network_any", or "network_not_mobile". "network_none" means there is no restriction on the network status, no connection is necessary. "network_any" means that any network connection will do, as long as there is something.
-And "network_not_mobile" means any network type that's not a mobile network, such as 2G, 3G, or 4G.
-The default value is "network_any".
+If the value is less than SyncManager.minAllowablePeriodMillis (which is UA and platform dependent) then the promise will reject.
-* `chargingRequired`: True if the device must be on AC power when the event is fired.
+* `minRequiredNetwork`: One of "network_any", "network_offline", "network_online", and  or "network_non_mobile". * `chargingRequired`: True if the device must be on AC power when the event is fired.
 * `idleRequired`: True if the device must be in an idle state (UA determined) when the event is fired.
 * `data`: Any additional data that may be needed by the event.
 The size of the data may be limited by the UA.
 * `description`: A description string justifying the need of the sync event to be presented to the user if permissions to use background sync is required by the UA.
 * `lang`: The language used in the description string.
-* `dir`: The direction of text for displaying the description string.

 ## Handling Synchronization Events